About Tools FAQ Blog Contact

 Make sure hackers haven't left any backdoor scripts on your server.
 Malicious files can be hidden deep in the directory structure and may look like legitimate files.
 So you might want to delete everything before restoring the site from a backup.

-When your site is clean, you should prevent reinfection.
+When your site is clean, you should take steps to prevent reinfection.
 Hackers use automated tools and can update malicious content on compromised sites every day.
-So if you don't secure the site it may be blacklisted again very soon, or won't even pass the malware review altogether.
+So if you don't secure the site, it may be blacklisted again very soon, or may not even pass the initial malware review.

 It is important to investigate the issue and identify the security hole so that you know what caused your specific problem and what should be done to prevent it.

-Every case is different so there cannot be universal instructions, just best practices.
+Every case is different, so there are no universal instructions, just best practices.

-• Start with PCs that you use to work with the site.
+• Start with the PCs that you use to work on the site.
 It's important to keep them virus-free.
+In order to do that:

 • Scan for malware